SeaQL/seaql.github.io/sea-orm-pro/docs/04-raw-table-config/02-table.md

 By default, the `all_columns` is turned on, meaning all columns will be shown, you can override this in the config.

-The sequence of item in which the `columns` array is the same as the table displayed in the admin dashboard.
+The sequence of item in which the `columns` array is the same as the table displayed in the admin panel.

 The `title` is optional, if it's not set it will use the title case of the `field` as the title.